 Do you love winter but not the power bill?
 Cranking the heat to 80 degrees can feel comforting on the first snowfall of winter but it won’t make you feel so good when you see the power bill.
 Staying cozy and not spending too much on electricity is a balance that every homeowner struggles with.
 Luckily, we have some tips that can help you find a happy formula for you and your family and your wallet.
 Save money on your power bills with these tips!

 If you are still manually changing your thermostat throughout the day then you might need an upgrade.
 Modern thermostats can be programmed to turn off or change the temperature while you are at work or sleeping.
 The thermostat can start heating up your house minutes before you get home from work or before your alarm goes off.
 So what temperature should your thermostat be set at while you’re away?
 The experts say that 68 degrees is ideal.
 Don’t go lower than 55 degrees.
 Any lower and your pipes could freeze.
 Changing the temperature for just a few hours can save you a lot of money in the long run

 Turn down the heat at night

-Lowering the thermostat at night can help you save money on the electric bill.
+Lowering the thermostat at night can help you save money on power bills.
 If you are going to be passed out in bed then might as well save some money!
 Lower the temperature a couple of degrees and get the big comforter out.
 Make sure you are comfortable though!
 You don’t want to be shivering all night.

-Did you learn something new?
+Did you learn something new that will help you save money on power bills?
 We hope so.
 If you need a new thermostat or furnace system then call RSP HVAC at 618-942-2424 or click here to contact us.
 You can call us anytime because we offer 24/7 service in case of emergencies.
 Find out why so many in Southern Illinois trust RSP HVAC!